Active particles in tunable compressible environments: Discussion and Conclusions

 \section{Discussion and Conclusions}

 After presenting an experimental strategy to tune the structure of colloidal monolayers at fixed packing fraction, we investigated the dynamical properties of active colloids cruising throughout them.
-The active motion is strongly affected by the environment, which alters the particle speed and reorientation, and even gives rise to unexpected helical motion.
+The active motion is strongly affected by the environment, which alters the particle speed and reorientation, and even gives rise to unexpected helical motion (a qualitative summary of the observed types of motion is in Fig.~S8).
 The mechanical properties of the environment and microswimmers activity are adjusted reversibly and \textit{in situ} using the same experimental control knob: the magnitude of an applied AC electric field.